A few months ago, I wrote the provocatively titled "Why all HDMI cables are the same."

 Even 3D doesn't require more than what's possible over a cheap high-speed HDMI cable.
 Check out my article on "How 3D content works."

 You can buy a high-speed HDMI cable for a couple of dollars, so just buy that and don't worry about the rest.
+Check the HDMI Cable Buying Guide for more info on where you can get cheap HDMI cables.

 You're an idiot!